F5Networks/f5-appsvcs-templates/README.md

 If you come across a bug or other issue, please use [GitHub Issues](https://github.com/F5networks/f5-appsvcs-templates/issues) to submit an issue for our team.
 You can also see current known issues on that page.

-## Repository Overview

-This repo is broken into subprojects

-* An NPM package in [core](https://github.com/f5devcentral/f5-fast-core)
-* An iApps LX package in [iappslx](iappslx)
-* A set of default templates in [templates](templates)

-Each subproject maintains its own package.json and associated files.
-In other words, run `npm` commands for a given subproject in that subproject's directory.

 ## Installing the RPM